mbakes1/unilogic-landing/README.md

 - **Build Command**: `npm run build`
 - **Output Directory**: `dist`

-Make sure to also set the environment variables in your Vercel project settings.
+Make sure to also set the environment variables in your Vercel project settings, especially the DATABASE_URL with the correct format (no `psql '` prefix).